Guhapriya01/Pedagogy/README.md

 **_Your Perfect Learning Partner_**

-   **PEDAGOGY** was designed using DELEUGE which was intended to placed on an educational website that offers courses, conducts one-to-one expert sessions and has technical questions to practice.
+   **PEDAGOGY** was designed using DELEUGE which was intended to be placed on an educational website that offers courses, conducts one-to-one expert sessions and contains technical questions to practice.
 Using this bot,

    💫 Users can schedule an appointment with the expert, reschedule and cancel it if needed.

-   💫 They can access practice questions on topics like SQL and register for their favourite courses through this bot.
+   💫 They will be able to access practice questions on topics like SQL and can register for their favourite courses using this bot.

    💫 It also provides details about top youtube tutorials about the user's desired topic.